Benetti-Hub/Benetti-Hub/README.md

 - 🌱 I’m currently learning Time-Series Analysis and MLOps.
 - 💥 I’m looking to collaborate on cloud computing or finance projects.
 - 📫 How to reach me:  https://www.linkedin.com/in/alessandro-benetti-86968a1b8/.
-- 😶 The repos here are just to show my style of programming, I took part in other project but they are currently private, so I avoided plublishing them
+- 😶 The repos here are just to show my style of programming, I took part in other projects but they are currently private

 <!---
 Benetti-Hub/Benetti-Hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.